Pan-STARRS Pixel Analysis : Source Detection and Characterization

 \item SDSS phot : con: tightly integrated into the SDSS software environment \citep{2001ASPC..238..269L}.

 \end{itemize}

-When the IPP development was starting, the existing photometry packages either did not meet the level of accuracy required or were required too much human intervention to be considered for the needs of PS1.
-In the case of the SDSS Photo tool, the software was judged to be too tightly integrated to the architecture of SDSS to be easily re-integrated into the Pan-STARRS pipelin.
+When the IPP development was starting, the existing photometry packages either did not meet the accuracy requirements or required too much human intervention to be considered for the needs of PS1.
+In the case of the SDSS Photo tool, the software was judged to be too tightly integrated to the architecture of SDSS to be easily re-integrated into the Pan-STARRS pipeline.
 A new photometry analysis package was developed using lessons learned from the existing photometry systems.
-In the process, the object analysis software was written using the data analysis C-code library written for the IPP, \code{psLib}.
-Components of the photometry code were integrated into the IPP's mid-level astronomy data analysis toolkit called \code{psModules}.
-The result software, 'PSPhot', can be used either as a stand-alone C program, or as a set of library functions which may be integrated into other programs
+In the process, the source analysis software was written using the data analysis C-code library written for the IPP, \code{psLib} \citep{magnier2017.datasystem}.
+Components of the photometry code were integrated into the IPP's mid-level astronomy data analysis toolkit called \code{psModules} \citep{magnier2017.datasystem}.
+The resulting software, `\ippprog{psphot}', can be used either as a stand-alone C program, or as a set of library functions which may be integrated into other programs